microsoft/semantic-kernel/samples/apps/copilot-chat-app/importdocument/README.md

    Importing may take some time to generate embeddings for each piece/chunk of a document.

-   To import multiple files, specify multiple `--files` options.
+   To import multiple files, specify multiple files.
 For example:

-   `dotnet run --files .\sample-docs\ms10k.txt --files .\sample-docs\Microsoft-Responsible-AI-Standard-v2-General-Requirements.pdf`
+   `dotnet run --files .\sample-docs\ms10k.txt .\sample-docs\Microsoft-Responsible-AI-Standard-v2-General-Requirements.pdf`

 5. Chat with the bot.